 Research Project Title:

-"Through SuperUROP, I want to gain experience with all aspects of the scientific process, from data collection and analysis to communication of results through presentations and papers.
-I’ve taken computational analysis classes (9.40 and 9.66) and want to use these skills to process imaging and electrophysiology data from mice I’ve helped train and perform surgeries on.
-I am excited to help demystify nature’s most powerful computer - the brain!"
+"Through SuperUROP, I want to gain experience in all aspects of the scientific process, from data collection and analysis to communication of results through presentations and papers.
+I want to use the skills I acquired from taking 9.40 and 9.66 (Introduction to Neural Computation and Computational Cognitive Science) to process imaging and electrophysiology data from mice I’ve helped train and perform surgeries on.
+I am excited to help demystify nature’s most powerful computer —the brain!"